 - An SG is a correct competition.
 In an SG, the winner is the participant that successfully demonstrates their opponent's lack of skills.
 If the verifier wins, then the underlying claim is either a true claim indeed or that the falsifier has weakened the claimed too much during game play.
 Likewise, if the falsifier wins, then the underlying claim is either a false claim indeed or that the verifier has strengthened the claim too much during game play.
 In our MAX-SAT example, the underlying claim is indeed true.
 The falsifier weakens the claim by providing CNF formula $\phi_0$ .
 However, any weaker claim remains true.
 The verifier then strengthens the current claim by providing an assignment $v_0$ for the variables of $\phi_0$ .
 Any assignment provided by the verifier satisfying less than the maximum fraction of satisfiable clauses in $\phi_0$ would strengthen the current claim too much.
 Should this happen, the falsifier has a chance to demonstrate the verifier's lack of skill by providing an assignment that satisfies a larger fraction of clauses in $\phi$ . - SG traces contain concrete targeted feedback that losers can learn from.
-In our MAX-SAT example, suppose that the falsifier has provided a CNF formula φ and a an assignment f that satisfies a larger fraction than the assignment v provided by the verifier.
+In our MAX-SAT example, suppose that the falsifier has provided a CNF formula φ and an assignment f that satisfies a larger fraction than the assignment v provided by the verifier.
 The verifier can analyze the assignment f and update its future course of action accordingly.

-• In SGs, participants interact through well defined interfaces.
+In SGs, participants interact through well defined interfaces.
 This enables participants to codify their strategies for participating in an SG-based computational problem solving competitions.
 These codified strategies enable a more efficient and effective evaluation.
 Furthermore, the algorithms in these codified strategies can also be useful byproducts of SG-based computational problem solving competitions.
 In our MAX-SAT example, a codified strategy for participating in an SG-based computational problem solving competition consists of a function to pick a side in SGs of the aforementioned MAX-SAT claim, a function to provide a CNF formula, a MAX-SAT solver (i.e. a function to provide an assignment satisfying the maximum fraction of clauses in a given CNF formula), and a function that is given a CNF formula and an assignment and produces another assignment that satisfies, in the given formula, at least as many clauses as the given assignment.

-In support of our thesis, we develop an approach to organize computational problem solving communities using SG-based competitions.
-However, there is a number of issues that we need to address in order to scale the aforementioned simple two-party SG-based competition to an n-party competitions that is objective, anonymous, neutral, correct, thorough and puts a minimal overhead on the administrator.
-Designing an SG-based competition that is guaranteed to be anonymous is the most challenging.
-In the next section, we discuss these issues as well as the contributions of this dissertation.
+In support of our thesis, we developed an approach to scale the aforementioned simple two-party, SG-based competition to an n-party, SG-based competition that is objective, anonymous, neutral, monotonic, thorough and puts a minimal overhead on the administrator.
+Developing an n-party, SG-based competition that is guaranteed to be anonymous is the most challenging issue that we faced.
+In the next section, we discuss this issue as well as the contributions of this dissertation.